How to stop being a people pleaser: 5 tips to say no

 Meeting yourself first is a great way to start the life you’ve always dreamed about.
 And letting go of people, situations, and behaviors that no longer serve you is the way to go.

 If you need some guidance on your journey, here’s a book that can help you step into your greatness a little easier.
-Becoming Flawesome: The Key to Living an Imperfectly Authentic Life, written by Kristina Mänd-Lakhiani is a guide to loving all of your imperfection and embodying your authenticity.
+Becoming Flawesome: The Key to Living an Imperfectly Authentic Life, written by Kristina Mänd-Lakhiani is a guide to loving all of your imperfections and embodying your authenticity.

 When you truly connect to your own truth and make space for your essence to arise from within, you can live as the real you and let go of perfectionism and people-pleasing.